mezentsevs/guitar-tuner/README.md

 # Guitar tuner

-## Note on Future Development

-Please be aware that this application is in active development.
-While the core tuning functionality and basic features have been thoroughly tested, the project is continuously evolving with planned improvements and additional capabilities.
-Future updates may introduce enhanced audio processing algorithms, support for more instruments, advanced visualization features, and refined user experience.
-Thank you for your understanding and support.

 ## About 'Guitar tuner'

 This is a guitar tuner, written in and for educational and demonstrational purposes.